Velvet build guide

 Test Matrix mode, and then bridging each key on the PCB by touching the two gold rings for each switch on a solder PCB or the two pads beside each hotswap socket with a pair of metal tweezers, or by inserting a switch into a hotswap socket and pressing on the switch stem.
-This will validate that every key on the PCB is functional.
+This will validate every key on the PCB is functional.

-If the PCB is not recognized by Remap or VIA, or you are experiencing any unexpected behavior with your PCB, visit our PCB troubleshooting guide to diagnose and fix common problems.
+If the PCB is not recognized by VIA or you are experiencing any unexpected behavior with your PCB, visit our PCB troubleshooting guide to diagnose and fix common problems.

 menu and other QMK-specific keycodes will not be detected by VIA's key tester unless

 Test Matrix is enabled as these keycodes are processed locally on the PCB and no inputs are sent to your computer.

 Warning: be careful not to insert the JST cable into the PCB's JST connector at an angle and damage the pins inside.
 Replacements will not be offered due to damaged pins inside the JST connectors.

-Install your stabilizers into the PCB with the included stabilizer shims on top of the PCB, sandwiched between the PCB and stabilizer.
+Install your stabilizers onto the PCB with the included stabilizer shims placed on top of the PCB, sandwiched between the PCB and stabilizer.
 Placing the shims below the PCB increases the risk of damaging them due to how thin they are.
 For clip-in stabilizers, it is recommended to insert the shim onto the stabilizer first, then install the stabilizer into the PCB.
 This will reduce the risk of damaging the shims.
 Stabilizers are required for

 backspace.
 If a plate will be used, it is recommended to insert switches and keycaps for each stabilizer to test them for rattle and other undesirable stabilizer noise as they cannot be uninstalled after assembly if a plate is installed, making tuning and other modifications more difficult or impossible without disassembling the PCB assembly.
 This does not apply when assembling Velvet plateless.